-Out of state students seem more motivated to be involved in VRSP possibly because they need to earn money to qualify for in-state tuition for next year.
+Out-of-state students seem more motivated to be involved in VRSP possibly because they need to earn money to qualify for in-state tuition for next year.
 However, your state of residence has no impact on the selection process.

 I have some research experience; will that hurt my chances for acceptance?

-Not really.
-Some, but not all of the funds within the VRSP Program must be dedicated to first-time research experience.
+No. Some, but not all of the funds within the VRSP Program must be dedicated to first-time research experience.
 Thus, there will always be an emphasis on first-time research experience but diversity of experience level is preferable for the program overall.

 How important is my Interview?

 Will having a mentor before I apply increase my chances of getting accepted?